jetstack/tarmak/docs/vault-setup-config.rst

 Instances can only obtain certificates from CSRs because of the permissions that its unique token provides.
-Upon receiving, the instance will store the signed certificate locally to be shared with its relevant services and start or restart all services which are dependant.
+Upon receiving, the instance will store the signed certificate locally to be shared with its relevant services and start or restart all services which are dependent.

 Expiration of Tokens and Certificates
 -------------------------------------